Key Takeaways

 The classic list includes centipedes, poisonous snakes, scorpions, lizards, and toads.
 To protect themselves, people performed rituals meant to neutralize danger and reduce illness during this period.

-One tradition that survives today is hanging mugwort and calamus on doors to ward off evil and misfortune.
+One custom that survives today is hanging mugwort and calamus on doors to ward off evil and misfortune.
+Because the date falls close to the summer solstice, these protective rituals also overlap with older midsummer traditions.

 Chinese racing dragon boat